samuelhoppenworth/Learning-RL/textbook-notes/chapter-2.md

 #### 2.1 A *k*-armed Bandit Problem

-The *k*-armed Bandit Problem is a *nonassociative* learning problem, meaning their is only a single state the agent can interact with.
+The *k*-armed Bandit Problem is a *nonassociative* learning problem, meaning there is only a single state the agent can interact with.
 In other words, the agent does not learn to associate states with actions when changing its policy.
 Instead, it has to learn by other means.

-The problem itself involves choosing between *k* options, where each option has its own random distribution of rewards and the expected value of each distribution is unknown.
-The goal of the agent is to maximize its aggregate rewards by repeatedly choosing the option with the the highest expected reward.
+The problem itself involves choosing between *k* options, where each option has its own random distribution of rewards, and the expected value of each distribution is unknown.
+The goal of the agent is to maximize its aggregate reward by repeatedly choosing the option with the the highest expected value.

 The problem might be better understood by the anaology from which it derives its name.
-"One-armed bandits" are another name for slot-machines, so a *k*-armed bandit is a slow machine with *k* levers, each with its own variable payout.
-The objective, then, is to predict the odds of each lever and repeatedly pull the one you think yields the most profit (or, more likely in this case, yields the least loss).
+"One-armed bandits" are another name for slot-machines, so a *k*-armed bandit is a slot machine with *k* levers, each with its own variable payout.
+The objective, then, is to predict the odds of each lever and repeatedly pull the one you think yields the most profit (or, more realistically, the least loss).

 #### 2.2 Action-value Methods